ghodss/kubernetes.github.io/docs/user-guide/jobs.md

 A Container in a Pod may fail for a number of reasons, such as because the process in it exited with a non-zero exit code, or the Container was killed for exceeding a memory limit, etc.  If this happens, and the `.spec.template.containers[].restartPolicy = "OnFailure"`, then the Pod stays on the node, but the Container is re-run.
-Therefore, your program needs to handle the the case when it is restarted locally, or else specify `.spec.template.containers[].restartPolicy = "Never"`.
+Therefore, your program needs to handle the case when it is restarted locally, or else specify `.spec.template.containers[].restartPolicy = "Never"`.
 See [pods-states](/docs/user-guide/pod-states) for more information on `restartPolicy`.